dmadole/Elfos-diego/README.md

 This is highly experimental at this time, and there are significant changes I will still be making to it, but I welcome any input or collaboration.

+P.S.
+Why is it called Diego?
+Because "SD" always reminds me of the city San Diego and I have traditionally named device drivers names ending in "o".